-As part of the Canary Islands, a Spanish archipelago off Africa’s northwest coast, Gran Canaria is a relaxing place with idyllic beaches.
+As part of the Canary Islands, a Spanish archipelago off Africa's northwest coast, Gran Canaria is a relaxing place with idyllic beaches.
 In Maspalomas, on the southern coast, are endless stretches of sandy beaches bordering tranquil turquoise and azure waters.
-When wandering the famous Maspalomas dunes, it’s easy to feel like you’re trekking through the Sahara Desert.
 Back on the beach, you can try a variety of water-based activities like jet skiing or surfing.

 Gran Canaria enjoys sunny weather year-round, so you won’t need to be dependent on the seasons when booking your holiday.
 For the hottest weather, travel to the island from June to September as summer sees high temperatures around 28 degrees Celsius.